djjolicoeur/datamaps/README.md

  * Performance is atrocious, but can be improved.
 Space and time complexities have not even been considered at this point.
  * ~~Does not support the Pull api currently~~  added in 0.1.1-SNAPSHOT
- * ~~Need to figure out if I can add the ability to choose query engine provider so people can use datascripts engine, should they choose.
-I use datomic in my projects, so I went with that first.~~ as of 0.1.1-SNAPSHOT, the datascript query engine is being used
+ * Ships with a lightweight, Datomic-compatible query engine tuned specifically for map-backed fact stores—no Datascript dependency required.
  * Needs more robust testing and validation as it is almost certainly full of bugs and warts.

 ### NEW!

- * Custom Pull API adapted from datscripts pull-api
+ * Custom pull API inspired by Datascript's implementation but tailored for `IFactStore`.
  * Collections maintain all original elements rather than being truncated by set semantics.
 In a true DB, this is desired, but we are abstracting maps, and should maintain consistency with the original map.
- * Datascript is included as a dependency.
+ * Built-in query engine so you can `q` against facts immediately after calling `dm/facts`.
- * Entity interface analogous to datomic and datascripts enabling the ability to "walk" the map via cursor.
+ * Entity interface analogous to Datomic and Datascript enabling the ability to "walk" the map via cursor.
  * Reverse reference implementation for entities.